phone Call

 If you believe an elderly loved one is a victim of neglect or abuse, contact local law enforcement or your county’s elder abuse help line.
 It’s also a good idea to discuss your situation with a knowledgeable nursing home abuse lawyer, who may be able to help you pursue compensation for damages.

 Stay up-to-date on elder abuse and nursing home abuse in Wisconsin, as well as ways to keep your elderly loved ones safe.
-“Like” Boller & Vaughan on Facebook.
+Please visit and like Boller & Vaughan on Facebook.